by Mike G, May 2019

-I was able to confirm that some of the artists on GPR now found themselves in legal limbo, unable to release more music under the names they used with the label nor take control of their existing catalogue.
-Stop for a minute and imagine how that would feel: a zombie record label that owns your arse.
+I was able to confirm that some – if not most – of the artists on GPR now found themselves in legal limbo, unable to release more music under the names they had used with the label nor take control of their existing catalogue.
+For some of them at least, that is still the situation more than 20 years later.
+Stop for a minute and imagine how that would feel: a zombie record label that still owns your arse.
 Tim Wright describes his own multi-album deal as “disastrous” and was unable to continue using his Germ alias.
 “Archbold made life very difficult for everyone,” he says.
 Although he is still recording and performing today under aliases like Tubejerk and Mir 8, he remains unable to re-release his two Germ albums.
 “I would love to, but they’re still owned by GPR.”

-For Beaumont Hannant, it seems that his return to his solo guise releasing IDM was stopped in its tracks.
+For Beaumont Hannant it seems his return to releasing music under his own name was stopped dead in its tracks.
 Tantalisingly, there is an unreleased solo album from this period called Tones.
 Its existence is telegraphed on the sleeve notes of the e.p.
 Notion of Tonality vol. 2 but it was shelved when GPR folded.
 It’s unclear if the album was even completed.
 But we can get a sense of what it might have sounded like because one track from the e.p. was destined for that album and it’s a cracker.
 “Sprint” marries scraping, complex midtempo beats with dark, ghostly harmonies, showing his knack for blending seemingly disparate elements to create something unique and atmospheric, something greater than the sum of its parts.

 As far as I can tell, Lida Husik’s Faith In Space album from 1998 was Beaumont Hannant’s last known credit in composition, production or audio engineering.
 If you want to call it a career swansong, it’s a beautiful one.

 Nobody I spoke to really knows why he stopped releasing and eventually dropped out of public view as a recording artist.
-The legal barriers in the wake of GPR’s demise were probably a factor.
-In his interview with Carl Loben from late ’96 he also seemed to be rethinking his legacy.
+But in light of the revelations about GPR, the legal barriers left in the wake of the label’s demise were very likely a factor.
+In his interview with Carl Loben from late ’96 Hannant also seemed to be rethinking his legacy.
 At first, he said, he was just glad that somebody was listening to his early solo material.
 Now he was happy with only a handful of those tracks and said some material should never have been released.

 Some people just call time on the music industry and move on.
 A good number of gifted artists from the 90’s dance scene did just that, as the open spirit of rave faded and dance music became big business.
 Some kept doing music, or pursued creative work in other mediums.
 Others carved out a different life altogether.
 Fans rather too often forget that there are so many other lives to be lived that don’t need an audience.